E3SM-Project/polaris/docs/developers_guide/ocean/framework.md

 The `polaris.ocean.viz.transect` modules includes functions for computing ({py:func}`polaris.ocean.viz.compute_transect()`) and plotting ({py:func}`polaris.ocean.viz.plot_transect()`) transects through the ocean from a sequence of x-y or latitude-longitude coordinates.
+Currently, only transects on xarray data arrays with dimensions `nCells` by `nVertLevels` are supported.